suparna3110/react-firebase-upload/README.md

 4- Add drag and drop multiple images functionality and set dragged images to a variable temp using react-drop-zone library.
 5- finally upload image to firebase using firebase storage library.

+How to use it-
+Clone this repo on your system, install npm commands for firebase and drop-zone functionality.
+Run on browser.
+add images using drag and drop and click to upload image button.